-What is the impact of animal production on the environment?
+Environmental impact of animal production

 Do animals make greenhouse gases?

 Each and every living creature produces greenhouse gases (GHG).
 Greenhouse gases are gases in the earth’s atmosphere and can be produced in nature and through human industry.
 An increased amount of GHG generates high temperatures on earth.
-The most abundant GHG are water vapor, carbon dioxide, methane, nitrous oxide and ozone.
+The most abundant GHG are carbon dioxide, methane, nitrous oxide and fluorinated gases.

 Extensive farming is a type of agriculture that is mainly a pasture-based and land-based system.
+Extensive farming uses low labor and input resources.
+This type of farming utilizes natural resources and results in lower yield per unit of land than intensive farming.
 In beef cattle production, for example, cattle in an extensive system would graze in a pasture.

 Farmers are now using a process called Precision Feed Management which allows the farmer to feed his animals a more precise amount of nutrients so there is greater feed use and less waste in the form of uneaten food and animal manure.
 When animals are better able to use the food they eat, fewer nutrients are released into the environment.

 If you’ve ever been to a farm, you might have noticed that some of the smells take some getting used to.
 One smell is manure, or animal waste, which contributes to the farm’s environmental impact.
 As indicated above, manure can be a large source of GHG especially from methane and nitrous oxide.
 Farmers have different ways of dealing with manure and the odor that comes from these wastes.